Neyland: History

 Neyland was a small fishing village in the parish of Llanstadwell, but in 1856 it became the site for the western terminus of Isambard Kingdom Brunel's Great Western Railway with a transatlantic terminal for the largest ships of the time.
 It was selected instead of the other possible location Abermawr.
 The town then grew rapidly to serve the port.

-The construction of a more substantial port at Goodwick based on an earlier plan of 1846, was revived in 1899, and opened in 1906.
+The construction of a more substantial port at Goodwick near the north Pembrokeshire town of Fishguard based on an earlier plan of 1846, was revived in 1899, and opened in 1906.
 Many people relocated from Neyland to Goodwick and Fishguard at that time.
 Neyland was partially reprieved because silting of Goodwick harbour restricted its use, and for a little over one hundred years, Neyland was a busy rail and sea port.
 The Neyland terminal ceased operation in 1964.

 The rail terminus used to link with the ferry that crossed the Cleddau to Hobbs Point in Pembroke Dock until 1975 when the Cleddau Bridge opened.
 The redevelopment of the 1980s saw the creation of a new marina and rehabilitation of the old railway yard.
 Some of the original Brunel iron wide gauge railway tracks can be seen today in use as safety barriers around the quay.